algoo/galae/README.md

 ## MailCow customizations

-Here are a list of Galae customizations, with their corresponding issues and PR.
-Note that since initial implementation, subsequent commits were made when merging from upstream.
+Here are a list of Galae customizations, with their corresponding issues and PR both on Galae and MailCow sides.
+Note that since initial Galae implementation, subsequent commits were made when merging from upstream (MailCow to Galae).

-MailCow issues states are represent with the following emoji:
+MailCow issues and PR states are represent with the following emoji:
 - ⏳️ Still open
 - ❌ Closed as staled
 - 👥 Closed as duplicate